For the time being the French national rail company SNCF operates four different types of TGV train on its routes within France.

 Note like the TGV Duplex, this seating plan has the option for selecting the Bottom and Top decks.

-Having selected the Top deck, note the comparative lack of tables on the side of the coach with single seats.
+Having selected the Top deck, note the comparative lack of tables.

 There are much fewer tables than on the TGV Duplex seating plan, so this plan will indicate at TGV Océane train is being used for this departure.